 Excited Cats advocates for adopting before shopping, though we fully understand there are many reasons for seeking a breeder.
 So, we encourage it to be done the right way.
 We have not personally visited or investigated all of the breeders below.
 We have put the top-recommended all in one place for you to get in touch and make the best decision for you. .

 Ragdolls are among the most popular purebred cats in the United States.
 They are well-known for their tendency to become “ragdolls” when held.
 These felines tend to be extremely affectionate, which makes them perfect for families looking for cuddly cats.

 Several breeders throughout Missouri specialize in these felines.
 We listed a few of them here.

 1. Ruthie’s Ragdoll Kittens

-This breeder produces kittens that are registered by the International Cat Association (TICA) and that are tested for hypertrophic cardiomyopathy (HCM) through the University of California.
-She regularly breeds cats and currently has litters being produced regularly.
+This breeder produces kittens that are registered by the International Cat Association (TICA) and tested for hypertrophic cardiomyopathy (HCM) through the University of California.
+She regularly breeds cats and currently has litters being produced.
 There is a waiting list with a maximum number of people allowed.
 In all, it seems that most people wait about a year for a kitten.

 She also requires a phone interview to ensure that the kitten is being placed with a responsible owner.